-Z Winters Derevjanik is a second year graduate student in the Educational Neuroscience concentration of The University of Alabama's Educational Psychology program.
+Z Winters Derevjanik is a third-year graduate student in the Educational Neuroscience concentration of The University of Alabama's Educational Psychology program.
 They are focused on learning neuroimaging techniques to aid their future research at UA.

 Rachel is a second-year graduate student in the Clinical Child Concentration working with Dr. Theodore Tomeny.
 Rachel is most interested in how having a child with ASD or another neurodevelopmental disorder impacts caregivers and siblings.
 More specifically she is interested in development of empathy and prosocial behavior amongst typically developing siblings and coping amongst caregivers during the diagnosis process.

 Josh Golt is a fourth-year doctoral student in the Clinical Psychology program, working with Dr. Susan White.
 His research interests include child and adolescent autism spectrum disorder.
 Specifically, he is interested in development and dissemination of emotion regulation interventions and the impact that emotion regulation has on other psychiatric and behavioral problems.